m-altieri/DNS-GT/README.md

 ### 5. Evaluate the Models

 - Finetune the Models End-to-end

 After a model is pretrained (and its weights are available in the `runs` folder), it can be finetuned in an end-to-end way with the `--ft` or `--finetune` flag.
 For instance:
 ```
 python3 train.py DELM -r first_run --ft
 ```

-- Afterwards, get predictions on the downstream task:
+Afterwards, get predictions on the downstream task:
 ```
 python3 train.py DELM -r first_run --evaluate
 ```

-- Use the pretrained embeddings to train external classifiers Instead of tinetuning, you can use the saved embeddings (`embeddings.npy` file) to train and evalute external classifiers using:
+- Alternatively, use the pretrained embeddings to train external classifiers

+Instead of finetuning, you can use the saved embeddings (`embeddings.npy` file) to train and evalute external classifiers using:
 ```
 python3 train_classifier.py <MODEL> <RUN_NAME>
 ```